-As a global asset manager, the company has fiduciary responsibilities in managing the assets of its Clients.
+As a global asset manager, the company has fiduciary responsibilities in managing the assets of its Clients, which include among others, private funds, listed issuers and separate accounts (collectively, "Clients").
 You must be careful to avoid even the appearance of impropriety when dealing with Clients and prospective Clients, and investors (and prospective investors) in Client accounts, or in performing any related activities.
 In this regard, you must avoid engaging in any activity that could result in an actual, potential or perceived conflict of interest and avoid any action that may be perceived as a breach of trust, unless such activity is resolved in accordance with a framework that was fully and fairly disclosed to and approved by the relevant stakeholders in accordance with applicable legal and regulatory requirements.
-A "conflict of interest" for this purpose occurs when the company's interest interferes, or even appears to interfere, with the interests of third party investors in their capacity as clients of the company.
+A "conflict of interest" for this purpose occurs when the company's interest inclines the company, consciously or unconsciously, or appears to incline the company to render advice that is not disinterested to our Clients or investors in Client accounts.